-Will a bath remodel increase my home’s value?
+Will a bathroom remodeling project increase my home’s value?
 Spring is just around the corner and the lure of a new home has you thinking about putting yours on the market.
 Your neighbor added a new bathroom last year and you’re wondering if you should upgrade yours before you sell.
 But will a bath remodel increase my home’s value?
 Logically, a new bathroom should increase the value of your home, right?

 One reason is that if several similar homes are on the market in your neighborhood, an upgraded bath may help yours sell more quickly.
 After all, when comparing side by side, who doesn’t want a clean, fresh bath?
 Busy buyers looking to move in quickly won’t want to do the upgrade themselves.
 Another reason to consider updating your bath is to attract a different type of buyer.
 Flippers, investors and DIY-homeowners will want the bones of the house to be in great shape, but will probably offer a lower price because they plan to make upgrades and changes themselves.
 Qualified buyers that want move-in ready conditions will appreciate not having to worry about upgrading, remodeling or renovating.